Collateral vs. non-collateral education loans

 Do not make overseas education plans with the money you can borrow.
 Financial conditions can change at any point in time, and having your own funds will give you the confidence you need to guide your child to the career option of their own choice.

-Once you have taken an education loan, your priority should be to save money and pay back the amount as the earliest.
+Once you have taken an education loan, your priority should be to save money and pay back the amount as soon the possible.

 Interest rates and rising inflation rates make the amount of your loan repayment variable, and it is easy to get stuck in the debt trap if you do not have a clear repayment strategy.